xoit/xoit/README.md

-## My Name

 This is Steve, one hardware engineer focusing on **ASIC Implementation** in Bay Area.
 I like engineering, and solving the practical/real-project problems.
 I am also a metor/coarch to whom is interested in the **Integrated Circuit** industry.

 ---

-## My Experience

-It follows Design, Cad, and Architecture.
+My Experience follows Design, Cad, and Architecture.
 I wass in Physical Design team to do the **Place & Route** for many years.
 Then I moved to CAD team for flow methodology and infrastructure building.

 - I was doing small design (digital part in Analog IP) to large SoC (mobile SoC block and top)